-The Plant Protection Intern works under the Arboretum's senior botanist and plant pathologist to monitor plant pest and disease problems affecting the living collection.
-The intern also extends the Arboretum's horticultural expertise and Integrated Pest Management (IPM) philosophy to the public to ask pest, disease, identification, and other general plant questions.
+The Plant Protection Intern works independently, with supervision from the Arboretum's botanical and horticultural staff, to monitor plant pest and disease problems affecting the living collection.
+The intern also coordinates the Morris Arboretum Plant Clinic, which provides a forum for the public to ask pest, disease, identification, and other general plant questions.
 This position is supported by the John J. Willaman & Martha Haas Valentine Internship Endowment.

 This intern spends time each day out-of-doors or in the greenhouses.
 Necessary facilities are provided for researching, diagnosing, and culturing pest and disease organisms, as required.
 The coordination of Plant Clinic requires daily coordination with the Widener front desk staff with whom queries and specimens are left by the public and extensive interaction with the public, by email, in person, or by telephone.
 Resolving Plant Clinic queries may include drawing on the expertise of other arboretum staff members, or conducting literature research independently.

 Please note that weather conditions can change quickly, check back or call (215) 247-5777 before heading out for a visit.